 June 29, 2012.
 (Romereports.com)

-The pallium is a band of lamb's wool the pope personally delivers each June 29, on the feast of St. Peter and St. Paul, to the archbishops that were appointed over the past year.
+The pallium is a band of lamb's wool the pope personally delivers each June 29, on the feast of St. Peter and St. Paul.

-In addition to a symbol of unity with the Pope, it reminds bishops of their role as pastors and the need to take care of their flocks.
+In addition to a symbol of unity with the Pope, it reminds bishops of their role as pastors and they should take good care of their flocks.

 During today's ceremony, the Pope imposed the pallium on the 43 archbishops appointed during the past year.